bentoml/Yatai/docs/admin-guide.md

 ### Install Yatai

-1. Create `my_value.yaml` file with the information from previous steps
+1. Create `my_value.yaml` file with the information from the previous steps

     ```yaml
     postgresql: